anchnk/w3dc-html5/README.md

 w3dc-html5
 ==========

-W3 Dev Campus HTML5 Web Design Fundamentals June Assignments
+W3 Dev Campus HTML5 Course : Web Design Fundamentals - June 2013 Session

-This repository aims to centralize works regarding assignments from the HTML5's june session course.
+This course request doing 4 assignments related to lessons materials.
+I've set this repository as backup and tracking work-in-progress.
+Code is comitted 'as is' and shouldn't be considered like code sample or best practice.
+At the same time, HTML5 is still subject to change and will continue to.
+So again, warning !
+Do not use code from those examples in some production environment.

-See there : http://classroom.w3devcampus.com/ for more informations.
+See: http://classroom.w3devcampus.com/ for further details.
-The course ask to submit 4 assignements.
-Nothing fancy, just help to track my progress and allows back and forth files revision history.
-So don't expect smart code from here :)